Important information: How to spot a scam

 First of all, you should know that EasyPark will never ask you to:

-• Share security codes
+• Share security codes like passwords or PIN numbers

-• Send bank cards
+• Send bank card details

 • Transfer money